cindyung56/note-taker/README.md

 ## Process

 The application has front-end and back-end sides that create routes to each other.
 The front-end sends a request to the back-end, which then takes that request and sends a response based off of the action submitted.

-## Usage
+There are three types of method requests that can be sent to the back-end: GET, POST and DELETE.

+The GET request will grab all of the notes in ``db.json`` and return them to the front-end, so the page will be able to load all of the notes on the left column.

+The POST request will receive a new note from the front-end when the user wants to save a new one.
+This function will read the existing data from ``db.json`` and parse it for JavaScript, and then add the new note to the array.
+It will then update the ``db.json`` file with the new list of notes, and then return the new note to the front-end to add to the list.
+It is worth noting that in the back-end, all new notes will also have a unique ID created for it before it gets sent to ``db.json``.

+The DELETE request will receive a unique ID from the front-end.
+This is where each note having a unique ID comes into play.
+When the ID has been received, the back-end will read the ``db.json`` file first before finding the particular note that matches the ID being passed in the request.
+When that note has been found, it will be removed from the notes array, and db.json will be updated with the updated data.
+The back-end will then send back the id to the front-end so it can update the list with the removal.

 ## Links